OwwllMan/THPMOOCademy/README.md

-# THPMOOCademy

-# The Hacking Project - BlogTHP
+# The Hacking Project - THPMOOCademy

 ## 📰 The content